kbembedded/msemu/README.md

 Additionally, the Mailstation has a dataflash ROM inside.
 While not exactly required by `msemu`, an image is still needed.
 A real image can be used, or `msemu` can generate a blank one which the Mailstation firmware will initialize it for use.
 By default, this file is `./dataflash.bin` if the path is not otherwise specified.

 Once the Mailstation firmware is fully booted, it can be interacted with through the keyboard as on real hardware.
-Some keys are remapped while others are currently completely unmapped.
+Some keys are remapped.
 See below for key mappings in msemu.

 There is also a **_very_** rudimentary interactive debugger implemented.
 This allows for setting a breakpoint on a specific PC address, single stepping (which also shows the current opcode and any IO or MEM accesses), and changing the current terminal verbosity output.
 More information about this is below.